VictorAnizar/BackendJS/README.md

 Also, we are using different dependences: `body-parser`, `express` and `mongoose`.

 ## Deploying the project
-Beforte starting with the documentation of specific files, is very important how to star to run our project.
+Beforte starting with the documentation of specific files, is very important how to start our project.
 The `app.js` file contains the next sentences

 ![Image text](images_documentation/appjs.png)